-Are you a quilter looking for a good organization to help you put your quilts into the hands of people who will love and appreciate them?
+Are you a quilter looking for a good charity quilt organization?
+Do you want a charity to help you put your quilts into the hands of people who will love and appreciate them?
 Or maybe you have a lot of fabric you need to get rid of since you have way too much?
 I am here to help point you in the direction of a few really wonderful non-profit organizations who devote time, energy, and resources to helping get beautiful homemade quilts into the hands of people who need the extra warmth and love!

 I hope this post will inspire you towards using your special talents to help spread the warmth and love a quilt can bring to someone else.
 Please also comment on this post any other wonderful charitable organizations you are a part of as well that could use the help of the quilting community!

 Quilting Charity: Quilts for Kids

 Quilts for Kids is a nonprofit organization bringing comfort to children facing serious illness, trauma, abuse, and natural disasters.